foxsun2020/Homework/reading/paper/FashionGAN: Display your fashion design using Conditional Generative Adversarial Nets.md

 it can directly show the design effect of the garment

-# Conclusion

-method can indeed achieve impressive results in fashion design.

 # Background

   Plenty of display methods have been proposed to preview virtual garments in recent years.
 Most of them focus on displaying the 3D virtual garment.

   the pipeline of 3D virtual garment display contains a series of complex operations which need lots of experienced users’ interactions.

+image to image

 # Methods